 – visit the Santa Catalina monastery.
 It’s in the middle of the city and it feels like you’re in a small and colorful village.

 – learn something about the rituals of the Inca’s in Museo Santuarios Andinos.
 Here you will also see the famous Inca-mummy (or ice maiden), Juanita.
-Which is a little lugubrious, but also very interesting to see.
+Which is a little lugubrious, but also a very interesting thing to see.

 – Visit the Colca Canyon with a multi-day (or if you’re in a hurry a one-day) tour.
 The Colca Canyon is even deeper (twice!) than the famous Grand Canyon and there’s a big chance of seeing the enormous Andes-condors flying around.

 Day 18-19: Explore the islands in Lake Titicaca

 From Arequipa, it’s only a couple of hours to Puno.
 There’s not a lot of things to do in this town (except for souvenir shopping), but it’s the gateway to Lake Titicaca.
 At an altitude of 3812 meters, Lake Titicaca is the highest navigable lake in the world and the biggest lake in South America.
 You can take a one-day tour, in that case, you will visit the (touristic) Uros Islands and Amantaní island or Taquile island (both are insanely beautiful).
 But it’s even better to take a multi-day tour, so you will sleep on one of the islands and are able to see the most beautiful sunset ever.